polterguy/lizzie/docs/introduction.md

 The above function can never be invoked, simply because we do not have a reference to it, once we have passed beyond the line of code that creates it.
-So we must assign it to a variable, or pass it into another function somehow, to be able to actually use it.
+So we must assign it to a symbol, or pass it into another function somehow, to be able to actually use it.
 Below is a slightly more useful example.

 ```javascript